remorses/profile-next-cold-starts/README.md

 ## Usage

-Add a `vercel.json` in your app directory with the following contents:
+Add a `vercel.json` in your Next.js app directory top level with the following contents:

 ```json
 {